ORLANDO (adapted from the original by Virginia Woolf)

 I will have my lawyers draw up the settlements, darling.

-Orlando kissed Euphrosyne on her serious white cheek.
+Orlando kissed Euphrosyne on her serious cold cheek.

 When, with suddenness and severity, came